 facilitating rapid development of petroleum and petroleum products pipeline infrastructure.

-The Board may, within the period specified in sub-regulation (4), publish through an open advertisement in at least one national and one vernacular daily newspaper (including webhosting), the proposal for the development of petroleum and petroleum products pipeline and invite bids for the same.
+The Board may, within the period specified in sub-regulation (4), [webhost] the proposal for the development of petroleum and petroleum products pipeline [on PNGRB’s website] and invite bids for the same.

 The Board shall scrutinize the bids received in response to the advertisement in respect of only those entities which fulfill the following minimum eligibility criteria, namely:-